In English

 How to get around Recife

-There is a subway system in Recife, but it’s not so useful for tourists, as it runs through a very limited part of the city.
-If you want to use public transport, go for the buses.
-However, beware that most bus stops around the city don’t indicate which buses stop there.
-I recommend checking the routes on apps like Moovit.
+There is a subway system in Recife, but it’s not very useful for most tourists, as it covers only a limited part of the city.
+If you plan to use public transport, buses are a better option.
+However, be aware that most bus stops around the city don’t indicate which buses stop there.
+I recommend checking routes on apps like Moovit.

-Unfortunately, traffic in Recife is one of the worst in Brazil, so be prepared to spend a lot of time in traffic jams if you travel during rush hours.
+Unfortunately, traffic in Recife is among the worst in Brazil, so be prepared for traffic jams during rush hours.

-If you want more comfort, it’s worth using taxis, Uber or another ride-share app called 99.
-I don’t think it’s worth renting a car, unless you’re planning to spend a short time in the city and head to a nearby beach.
+If you want more comfort, consider using taxis, Uber, or another ride-share app called 99.
+I don’t think it’s worth renting a car unless you’re planning a short stay in the city with a side trip to a nearby beach.

 Where to stay in Recife

-Although my beloved Recife offers many more attractions than the famous Boa Viagem beach, almost all of the city’s hotels and B&Bs are located there.
-For sightseeing and beach vibes, I recommend looking for a hotel in this area, but closer to Praia do Pina, which is the beach closest to the city center.
+Although Recife has much more to offer than just Boa Viagem Beach, most of the city’s hotels and B&Bs are located there.
+For sightseeing and a beach vibe, I recommend looking for a hotel in this area, closer to Praia do Pina, which is the beach nearest to the city center.

-If you’re looking for seasonal rental rooms or apartments, such as Airbnb ones, I recommend pleasant residential neighborhoods like Espinheiro and Graças, which are safe, centric and have many good bars and restaurants.
+If you’re interested in seasonal rentals, such as Airbnb options, I suggest pleasant residential neighborhoods like Espinheiro and Graças, which are safe, centrally located, and have many good bars and restaurants.

-For a more laid-back or bohemian experience, consider staying in Olinda, a city right next to Recife, in the neighborhood known as Cidade Alta or Sítio Histórico.
-That is the historic area of the city, which is quite charming and has a small-town feel.
-This is also the best location if you’re coming for Carnival.
+For a more laid-back or bohemian experience, consider staying in Olinda, right next to Recife, in the neighborhood known as Cidade Alta or Sítio Histórico.
+This is the historic part of the city, offering a charming, small-town feel and is ideal if you’re coming for Carnival.

-For more information, read the full article I wrote about where to stay in Recife and Olinda.
-You can also click here and check out all the options of hotels, hostels, inns and apartments to stay in Recife on the dates of your trip.
+For more information, check out the full article I wrote about where to stay in Recife and Olinda.
+You can also click here to explore all the options for hotels, hostels, inns, and apartments in Recife for your trip dates.

 olinda and recife